 Should we still worry about acid rain?
 What is the chemical composition of a pristine river?
 How can we mitigate algal blooms in lakes and estuaries?
 What are the impacts of ocean acidification?
-Unfortunately, these are not simple questions to answer, according to Dr. Chris Parsons, Assistant Research Professor in Earth and Environmental Sciences.
+Unfortunately, these are not simple questions to answer, according to Water Institute member Chris Parsons, assistant research professor in Earth and Environmental Sciences.

 “Water quality is constantly changing as water moves through one environment to the next,” says Parsons.
 “Without a quantitative understanding of the chemistry and biology happening in these environments, there’s no way decision makers can manage water resources, especially in light of ongoing climate and land use changes.”